 - 1. Cells shall be of metal clad construction and divided into separately grounded steel compartments for each of the following:

-- Main and Tie Breakers
+- a.
+Main and Tie Breakers

-- Cable entry and terminations
+- b.
+Cable entry and terminations

-- Each main bus with load breakers
+- c.
+Each main bus with load breakers

-- Potential transformers
+- d.
+Potential transformers

-- Metering, relaying and auxiliary devices
+- e.
+Metering, relaying and auxiliary devices

-- 2. Grounding means shall be provided for:

-- Incoming high voltage cables

-- Outgoing high voltage cables

-- 3. For switches, grounding provision may be stirrup or ball type.
+- b.
+Outgoing high-voltage cable - 3.
+For switches, grounding provision may be stirrup or ball type.
 For breakers, grounding provision shall be ball type only.
 Ball type grounding studs shall have a diameter of no greater than 25mm (1 in) and shall be rated for the available fault current.
 Ball type grounding studs shall come with insulating boots requiring a hook stick for removal.
 With the insulating boots removed, the spacing between grounding studs shall not encroach on the spacing requirements between phases. - 4.
 Designs shall ensure that a failure within any compartment or cell shall not propagate to adjacent cells or compartments. - 5.
 The switchgear manufacturer shall supply mounting channels and to ensure proper leveling of the switchgear. - 6.
 After installation and levelling, all switchgear, switchboards, and other equipment shall be caulked to prevent bottom entry of vermin. - 7.
 All door swings on all cells shall be minimum 135 degrees. - 8.
 Where access to potential energized equipment is possible through a hinged panel, provisions for padlocking shall be provided for each panel. (e.g., Rear or side entry cable compartments) - 9.
-Lamacoids of size A shall be provided on each cell, both front and rear, indicating cell number.
+Lamacoids of size A (refer to section 26 05 53.03 Identification for electrical systems and accessories) shall be provided on each cell, both front and rear, indicating cell number.
 Cell number shall begin at 1 for the left most cell as viewed from the front and increment for each adjacent cell moving towards the right.
 In the situation where there are rear facing cells, the numbering shall continue in a counterclockwise fashion.
 See Figure 8 HV Switchgear Sample Cell Configuration below.